gavol/grafana/docs/sources/dashboards/time-range-controls.md

 > **Note:** Panel time overrides have no effect when the time range for the dashboard is absolute.

-> **Note:** Panel time overrides have no effect when the time range for the dashboard is absolute.

 ## Control the time range using a URL

 Time range of a dashboard can be controlled by providing following query parameters in the dashboard URL: